Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SEMI-BLIND RECEIVERS

-\begin{remark} Observe that, based on our proposed design for the \ac{BD-RIS} scattering matrix, we can mask the dimension related to the number of blocks.
-This implies that, unlike other works in the literature \cite{B_Clerckc_CE_TSP_24,Sokal_BD_RIS_2024}, our proposed method is more flexible, as the choice of system parameters depends only on well-known spatial and temporal domains, such as the number of antennas and time slots.
-This will become clearer in the identifiability condition section (Section \ref{Sec: Indentifiability}). \end{remark}

-\section{Semi-Blind Receivers}
+\section{SEMI-BLIND RECEIVERS}

-We propose a data-driven approach to provide separate estimates of the involved channel matrices without the need of pilot sequences.
+We propose a data-driven approach to obtain separate estimates of the involved channel matrices without requiring pilot sequences.
 This can be achieved by exploiting a tensor algebraic signal structure according to a PARATUCK-(2,4) decomposition of the received signal in (\ref{Eq:Fundamental Equation}).
 We formulate two semi-blind receivers that exploit the intrinsic algebraic structure of the received signal tensor in two different ways.
 The common feature of both receivers is to leverage useful data symbols to achieve decoupled estimates of the two channel matrices.
 The tradeoffs between the two receiver algorithms in terms of performance, complexity, and operating conditions are also discussed.